leetovetz/JetBrains-Academy/README.md

 # <strong><a href="https://hyperskill.org/join/5c60c124">JetBrains-Academy and others</a></strong>

-Java Courses and different tasks from other courses
+Java Courses and different tasks from other courses.

 [JB] <a href="https://hyperskill.org/">Training plan from JetBrains-Academy.</a> <br>
 [OC] <a href="https://www.udemy.com/course/java-oca-oracle/">Java for beginners: from zero to Oracle Certificate.</a> <br>